jimmybish/qnap-docker-compose/README.md

     rm -rf /share/Container/plex/Library
     cp -a /share/CACHEDEV1_DATA/.qpkg/PlexMediaServer/Library/Plex\ Media\ Server /share/Container/plex/Library/Application\ Support/
     ```
-1. Edit the `Preferences.xml` file in the new `Plex Media Server` folder and ensure you have a good place for automatic DB backups.
+1. Edit the `Preferences.xml` file in the new `Plex Media Server` folder and ensure you have a good place for automatic DB backups, mapped in `docker-compose.yml`.
 I chose a share on a separate volume that regularly mirrors to a cloud provider.
-Update `ButlerDatabaseBackupPath=` with the new path location and save the file.
+Update `ButlerDatabaseBackupPath=/db_backups` with the new path location and save the file.
 1. Rebuild and start the container, and check the logs for any errors:
     ```
     docker-compose up -d